A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Mimicking rules

-\begin{definition} A (one-hole) raw context $\C[\cdot]_i$ is a term over the LOPP signature built from $\circ$ and $\otimes$ with a distinguished placeholder of arity $i$.
-If the outer arity of $\C[\cdot]_i$ is $N$, we say that $\C[\cdot]_i$ is an \emph{$N$-mode context with hole arity $i$}. \end{definition}

-\begin{definition} Given a $N$-mode context $\C[\cdot]_i$ and an $i$-mode raw circuit $C$, we write $\C[C]$ for the $N$-mode circuit obtained by filling the hole in $\C[\cdot]_i$ with~$C$. \end{definition}
+\begin{definition} A (one-hole) raw context \(\C[\cdot]_i\) is a term over the LOPP signature built from \(\circ\) and \(\otimes\) with a distinguished placeholder of arity \(i\).
+If its outer arity is \(N\), we call it an \(N\)-mode context.
+For any \(i\)-mode raw circuit \(C\), write \(\C[C]\) for the circuit obtained by filling the hole with \(C\). \end{definition}